JanPanjan/ANS/notes/practical-notebook.md

 ...
 ```

 The quality increased again, but not by much, even though a lot of reads failed due to low quality.
-Our reads are not very long, so we shouldn't increase this too much, but let's try with size 20.
+Our reads are not very long, so we shouldn't increase this too much, but try with size 20.

 ```bash
 fastp